 ‘Yemisi immigrated to the U.S. as a teenager.
 While away at college, ‘Yemisi began to miss her mother’s Nigerian cooking.
 She started cooking her family’s recipes on her own and shared her dishes with her new friends at school.
 She started hosting dinner parties in her dorm room to introduce friends to West African cuisine and the meals of her childhood.

 After college, she continued sharing her food, and word quickly spread.
 People started requesting batches of soup and catering.
 So, in 2017, after plenty of market testing and development, she officially launched Egunsi Foods.

 Egunsi Foods’ products are all made with natural ingredients.
 They’re also gluten-free, soy-free, and most items are vegan.
 Produce is sourced from farmers close-by whenever possible, and it also partners with farmers in Africa to source their raw materials.

-One of the best ways to try it is by ordering the Introductory Bundle of four soups for $80.
+One of the best ways to try it is by ordering the Introductory Bundle of four soups for $39.99.
 The bundle includes Egunsi Soup, Groundnut Soup, Obe Ata Soup and the Gbegiri Soup.
 Altogether, it’s about five to seven servings.
-(For a limited time, you can get 20 percent off your entire order, no code required.)
+(Become a subscriber and you’ll receive 15% off each order, no code required.)

 “We want to invite you to experience the culture of our West African heritage through our ready-to-heat grab-n-go soups, sauces and entrees, or by using Egunsi Foods products to learn how to cook West African food that is easily incorporated into your daily meals,” the website reads.